 Recent additions to the city's Town Planning Scheme Heritage List include:

-No 3 Electrical Substation at 159 Keightley Road, Shenton Park has been included on the city’s Heritage List and is of cultural heritage significance:
+268 Onslow Road, Shenton Park has been included on the city's Heritage List for the following reasons:

 - It has historic value for its association with the subdivision and development of Shenton Park in the 1910s.

 - It has historic value for its assocation with prominent local builder Alexander Anderson.